YoYoGames/GMEXT-GooglePlayBilling/docs/Quick_Start_Guide.md

 This section aims to deliver an easy and simple set of examples that should help you get started with your first project using the Google Play Billing extension.
-One thing to note before starting is that some function calls trigger async responses, which can be listened to using the ASYNC IN-APP PURCHASE event ${event.iap}.
+One thing to note before starting is that some function calls trigger async responses, which can be listened to using the ${event.iap}.

 ## Initialization